Uh-oh. You haven't set your gender on your Google account. We check this to keep for girls only.

 Give into the soothing fragrance of the miracle of cherry blossoms, with The Body Shop Japanese Cherry Blossom Body Lotion for Rs 938

 - Start drinking unless everyone has a full glass in front of them.
+Drinking with everyone is considered good dining etiquette.

 - Touch your food with your fingers, especially cheese.
+In France, it is basic dining etiquette to appreciate what you eat.

 For all those moments where you have to ‘crack open a cold one’ get the Okayji Stainless Steel Wine and Beer Bottle Corkscrew Opener for Rs 299